-The costs of field data collection amounted to about 500 000 kuna, which referred only to the costs of external interviewers hired under contractual basis.
-This amount does not include the costs of preparation, processing and publication of data.
+The costs of field data collection amounted to about 420 000 kuna, which referred to the costs of external interviewers hired under contractual basis.
+This amount does not include the costs of interviewers who are the employees of the Croatian Bureau of Statistics, nor the costs of preparation, processing and publication of data.

 The households that participated in the survey received a small money incentive.
-These costs amounted to about 189 000 kuna.
+These costs amounted to about 169 000 kuna.